 |Sr. No.||Sections||No. of Questions||Difficulty Level|

 Evaluation:The level of the questions was easy to moderate.
 Verbal Ability covered entirely every topic of English usage.
-The section had equal number of questions divided among Reading comprehension (20) and English usage and vocabulary (20).
-Reading comprehension passages were of moderate level.
+Reading comprehension passages were easy and the questions were direct.
 There were 5 passages with 4 questions each.
-The other varieties of questions were error identification, Para jumbles, fill in the blanks, summary, word meanings and best way of writing the sentence.
-Expected attempt in this section could be 25-28.
+The other varieties of questions were error identification, Para jumbles, fill in the blanks, antonyms and one word substitution.
+Expected attempt in this section could be 27+.

-Evaluation:The section was moderate to difficult level and required lengthy calculations.
-This section comprised of Data Interpretation (DI), Data sufficiency (DS), and Data Comparison (DC).
-DI covered the graphs like table, bar graph, pie chart, line graph, and combination of graphs.
-DS and DC were less time consuming than DI.
-Expected attempt in this section could be 15-18 questions with 85% accuracy.
+Evaluation:The section was moderate to difficult level.
+This section covered the graphs like table, bar graph, pie chart, line graph, and combination of graphs.
+Expected attempt in this section could be 20+

 *Disclaimer:All the above given information is based on personal opinion of hitbullseye Expert faculty.
 Several factors have been considered before giving these cut-offs.
 However, it has nothing to do with original cut-offs.